lbyrne23/spotify-projects/README.md

 Finds genre of your favorite songs and gives link to a genre playlist.
 Also lists 5 artists within that genre.

+## genre_wordcloud
+generates a wordcloud of genres from a playlist

 ## artist_genre_lookup
 Give an artist name, and all genres of that artist will be listed.